-As indicated in the cover letter to Chapter 5 dated March 28, 2013, distributors who have yet to file under Chapter 5 will continue to be able to record renewable energy generation costs and smart grid demonstration costs in the deferral accounts that were established for that purpose.
+As indicated in the cover letter to Chapter 5 dated March 28, 2013, distributors who have yet to file under Chapter 5 will continue to be able to record renewable energy generation costs and smart grid development costs in the deferral accounts that were established for that purpose.
 However, no new deferral accounts for these types of expenditures will be established.
 Distributors under Price Cap IR who have yet to file a cost of service application containing a consolidated capital plan pursuant to Chapter 5 will continue to be able to request advance funding through a funding adder for renewable generation connection costs and smart grid development costs.
 Where a distributor seeks a funding adder, sufficient information must be provided to allow the OEB to assess the need for the mechanism and the nature and quantum of the costs to be collected from ratepayers and the basis for calculating the funding adder.
 The costs recovered through the funding adder will be subject to a prudence review in the first cost of service application following the implementation of the funding adder.
+Distributors should refer to Section 2.0.9 of the revised Chapter 2 Filing Requirements for further information on materiality levels for requests of provincial funding for renewable generation connections.